Doxuno

 42 Maple Avenue, London E5 9BT

-This Tenancy Guarantor Agreement (this "Agreement") is entered into as of 2026-04-01 between Michael Chen of 8 Oak Drive, Birmingham B15 2TH (the "Guarantor"), Sophie Chen of 42 Maple Avenue, London E5 9BT (the "Tenant"), and James Williams of 14 Regent Street, London W1B 5TR (the "Landlord").
-This Agreement is a contract of guarantee made in writing and signed by the Guarantor in accordance with section 4 of the Statute of Frauds 1677 and section 4 of the Law of Property (Miscellaneous Provisions) Act 1989.
+This Tenancy Guarantor Agreement (this "Agreement") is made on 2026-05-22 between Michael Chen of 8 Oak Drive, Birmingham B15 2TH (the "Guarantor"), Sophie Chen of 42 Maple Avenue, London E5 9BT (the "Tenant") and Bridgewater Lettings Limited of 14 Regent Street, London W1B 5TR (the "Landlord").
+This Agreement is a contract of guarantee in writing and signed by the Guarantor in compliance with section 4 of the Statute of Frauds 1677 and, where executed as a deed, with section 4 of the Law of Property (Miscellaneous Provisions) Act 1989.
+The guaranteed tenancy is an Assured Periodic Tenancy under the Housing Act 1988 as amended by the Renters' Rights Act 2025 in respect of the Property identified below.
 The parties agree as follows:

 1.

-In consideration of the Landlord entering into a tenancy with the Tenant at the Guarantor's request, the Guarantor unconditionally and irrevocably guarantees to the Landlord the due and punctual performance by Sophie Chen of all obligations under the tenancy agreement relating to the property at 42 Maple Avenue, London E5 9BT, including the payment of rent of GBP 1,200.00 per month.
-The guarantee shall take effect as a primary obligation enforceable against the Guarantor as if the Guarantor were the principal obligor, and shall not be discharged by any indulgence, time, waiver or release given by the Landlord to the Tenant.
+In consideration of the Landlord entering into or continuing the tenancy with the Tenant at the Guarantor's request, the Guarantor unconditionally and irrevocably guarantees to the Landlord the due and punctual performance by Sophie Chen of the guaranteed obligations under the tenancy agreement commencing on 2026-06-01 relating to the Property at 42 Maple Avenue, London E5 9BT (the "Property") held as a sole tenancy, including the payment of rent of £1,200.00 per calendar month.
+The parties acknowledge that the tenancy takes effect as an Assured Periodic Tenancy under the Housing Act 1988 as amended by the Renters' Rights Act 2025 (in force 1 May 2026), and that this guarantee continues for so long as the Tenant remains in occupation under that tenancy and any continuation of it, subject to the duration, scope and statutory limits set out below.
+The guarantee takes effect as a primary obligation enforceable against the Guarantor as if the Guarantor were the principal obligor, and shall not be discharged by any indulgence, time or waiver granted by the Landlord to the Tenant save as expressly provided by this Agreement or by statute.

 2.